top of page

 like a kid who is about to get in

 Sitting at your computer early one morning - because you’re always in early - and you see the email pop into your inbox.
 It’s your boss asking to see you.
-Right away you feel a pit in your stomach and your mind starts to race, because you assume something is wrong and that you must have caused it.
+Right away you feel a pit in your stomach and your mind starts to race.
+You assume something is wrong and that you must have caused it.

 You’re on vacation with your family, and everyone is having fun except you.
-Your brain just won’t shut off.
-Your family says you’re “intense” and they’re asking you what’s wrong, but you don’t explain it to them because you don’t know what to say, and even if you did, they wouldn’t get it.
+Your brain won’t shut off.
+Your family says you’re "moody" or “intense”.
+They’re asking you what’s wrong.
+You don’t explain it to them because you don’t know what to say, and even if you did, they wouldn’t get it.
 You told yourself you weren’t going to do work while you were away, but you’re worried someone will miss something.

-Many Adult Children of Alcoholics are surprised to learn that they bring their personal issues to work.
+Many Adult Children of Alcoholics are surprised to learn they bring their personal issues to work.

 It's understandable.

-So it’s no wonder we grew up to be adults who think it’s normal to ignore and overly compartmentalize our feelings and expect ourselves to perform at work no matter what.
+So it’s no wonder we grew up to be adults who think it’s normal to ignore and compartmentalize our feelings.
+We expect ourselves to perform at work no matter what.

 And it’s no wonder we use our work as one of our primary coping mechanisms.